UL-Radar-Group/BLIRS/README.md

 Blender Infrared and Radar Simulator (BLIRS)
 ============================================

-This is cloned from https://www.iss.uni-stuttgart.de/download/blender-radar/Simulation.zip and is based on the published work for this article:
+This is a fork of the original Github [repository](https://github.com/UL-Radar-Group/BLIRS) which is cloned from https://www.iss.uni-stuttgart.de/download/blender-radar/Simulation.zip and is based on the published work for this article:

 Monika Ouza, Michael Ulrich and Bin Yang
 A Simple Radar Simulation Tool for 3D Objects based on Blender